 Homework for Preschool, Pre-K, or Kindergarten

-The book above offers many meaningful homework activities that parents can do at home with their children.
-It includes detailed instructions to the parents for each activity as well as blackline masters.
+The book Just Right Homework Activities for Pre-K offers many meaningful activities that parents can do at home with their children.
+It includes detailed instructions for parents for each activity as well as blackline masters.

-In the beginning, some components of a successful homework program might include:
+In the beginning, some components of a structured homework program might include:

 - First Name Identification & Writing Practice